Teleport can provide secure connections to your databases while improving both access control and visibility.

 - High Availability: Deploy database access in HA configuration.

-To learn more about configuring role-based access control for Database Access, check out RBAC section.
+To learn more about configuring role-based access control for database access, check out the RBAC section.

-Architecture provides a more in-depth look at Database Access internals such as networking and security.
+The Architecture section provides a more in-depth look at Teleport Database Service internals such as networking and security.

 Finally, check out Frequently Asked Questions.